 - We eliminate distance and cost barriers by conducting medical outreaches in rural communities at a free and or subsidized costs.

-- We tackle illiteracy by continuous public campaigns, awareness creation and education on important public health diseases
+- We promote public health through continuous public campaigns, awareness creation and education on important public health diseases

 - We support local health facilities by providing them with basic drugs and consumables and training their medical staff on basic lifesaving skills to strengthen their capacity and make them readily competent to save lives.

-- We also provide emergency medical interventions and humanitarian support during community conflicts and didsasters.
+- We also provide emergency medical interventions and humanitarian support during community conflicts and disasters.

 - We organize workshops and conferences where we bring together policy makers, researchers, clinicians and public health experts to brainstorm on the challenges of healthcare and communicate new updates on healthcare